soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 After the first time you change the default mailbox actions for a logon type, the *DefaultAuditSet* property on the mailbox will be automatically updated to reflect this change.
 For example, if you run `Get-Mailbox <username> | FL DefaultAuditSet` after adding a mailbox owner action, the command will only return a value of `Admin, Delegate`.
 This indicates that the default mailbox actions for the owner have been changed This also means that any new mailbox owner actions released by Microsoft will not be automatically added to this mailbox.

 ### Restore the default mailbox actions

-If you make changes to the mailbox actions that are audited for a logon type, you can restore the default mailbox actions that are audited by running the `Set-Mailbox -DefaultAuditSet` command.
+If you made changes to the mailbox actions that are audited for a logon type, you can restore the default mailbox actions that are audited by running the `Set-Mailbox -DefaultAuditSet` command.
 When you do this, then new mailbox actions released by Microsoft (after you reverted back) will be audited for the specified mailbox.

 To restore the default mailbox actions for all logon types, run the following command: